-Facilitate information-sharing through the identification and submission to the clearing-house mechanism of information referred to in paragraph 10, subparagraph (e)(i) above;
+Facilitate information-sharing through the identification and submission to the clearing-house mechanism of relevant information, success stories, exemplary cooperation projects (bright spots), case studies, and best practices, in line with the knowledge management component of the post-2020 global biodiversity framework, including information on results of technical and scientific research, relevant training and technical assistance programmes, and funding mechanisms;

+Promote capacity development in areas related to technical and scientific cooperation by:

+Supporting Parties to develop and implement enabling and synergistic policies, regulatory frameworks, institutional arrangements and incentives to catalyse and scale up innovation;

+Strengthening the organizational capacities of scientific institutions, including through educational programmes, exchange of experts and mentoring of young scientists;

+Facilitating the provision of skills training to develop technical know-how in specialized areas, such as remote sensing, scenario analyses and modelling, valuation of biodiversity and ecosystem functions and services, modern biotechnology, DNA technologies, gene editing, synthetic biology, digital sequence information, status assessments for species and ecosystems, identification of spatial biodiversity priority areas, and others;

+Facilitating the provision of guidance material on social and ethical matters related to science and technology;

 Perform such other activities as may be necessary to carry out its functions.

 The global centre would work under the strategic guidance of the Conference of the Parties and would take into consideration the advice and recommendations of the above-mentioned Informal Advisory Group on Technical and Scientific Cooperation.
 The centre would submit progress reports on its activities to the Conference of the Parties through the Secretariat of the Convention on Biological Diversity.
 A schematic illustration of the possible operational framework of the global centre, and its relationship with the Conference of the Parties and other stakeholders, is presented in figure 1 below.